[image ALT: Much of my site will be useless to you if you\'ve got the images turned off!]

 Magione is famous among medieval specialists as the home of Giovanni da Pian del Carpine, a Franciscan monk who travelled to the court of the Great Khan of the Tatars a quarter century before Marco Polo.
 He wrote a book about it, the Historia Mongolorum.
 (For further details, see this offsite page which spells the man's name a bit differently.)

-A proper website will eventually appear here, since I've been to Magione, if briefly, in the course of a walk in the area.
 In the meanwhile, you might find it useful to read the short section of the July 17, 2000 entry of my diary, with another photo, and possibly the even shorter bit on Mar.
-7, 2004; for further (and much better) information, see the websites linked in the navigation bar at the bottom of the page.
+7, 2004; for further (and much better) information, see the websites linked in the navigation bar at the bottom of this page.

 Frazioni

 Like most of the comuni in Italy, Magione includes in its territory some smaller towns and hamlets, of a few hundred inhabitants if that, with a certain administrative identity of their own: as elsewhere in Italy, these are referred to as the frazioni of the comune (singular: frazione, literally a "fraction"): a complete list of them follows.
-I've only been to Montecolognola, so any other links will be offsite.
+I've only been to Montecolognola and Soccorso, so any other links will be offsite.

 Agello • Antria • Borgogiglione • Caligiana • Collesanto • Montecolognola • Monte del Lago • Montemelino • Montesperello • S. Arcangelo • S. Feliciano • S. Savino • Torricella • Villa • Soccorso